haacked/haacked.com/_posts/archived/2008-05-05-routeevaluator-for-unit-testing-routes.aspx.markdown

 ---
 layout: post
-title: "RouteEvaluator For Unit Testing Routes"
+title: RouteEvaluator For Unit Testing Routes
 date: 2008-05-05 -0800
 comments: true
 disqus_identifier: 18482
-categories: [asp.net,asp.net mvc]
+categories:
+- asp.net
+- asp.net mvc
+redirect_from: "/archive/2008/05/04/routeevaluator-for-unit-testing-routes.aspx/"
 ---

 A while back I wrote a [routing debugger](http://haacked.com/archive/2008/03/13/url-routing-debugger.aspx "URL Routing Debugger") which is useful for testing your routes and seeing which routes would